As usual, I always begin by thinking whenever I see failure in road

 Construction techniques of the road, starting from formation cutting

-of climate resilient road infrastructures.
+of climate-resilient road infrastructures.

-through more destruction and damages in road infrastructures than before.
+Indeed, the monsoon has taught us valuable lessons.
+The change, we see, is through more destruction and damages in road infrastructures than before.
 We feel

 the change through roadblocks.

-How it is possible to overcome the change, especially the climate
+How is it possible to overcome the change, especially the climate change?
+What are differences in failure

 we observe between then and now?
 Are those failures due to climate change or